BryanChiu/Mactivision/designdoc.md

 * Changed software interface from database to JSON files.
 [LINK TO 3.1.3]

 * Added present data and removed pause screen and score screen from functional requirements.
 Present data is required to make data collected readable to researchers.
-Pauser and score screens are unnesscary as discussed with supervisor.
+Pause and score screens are unnecessary as discussed with supervisor.
 [LINK TO 3.2]

-* Removed database connection from Avaiability and added player time.
+* Removed database connection from Availability and added player time.
 A player must be available to complete a battery in one sitting without breaks.
 [LINK TO 3.3.4]

 * Added player browsers as installation detail.
 [LINK OT 3.5.1]